mgalgs/thetactl/README.md

 ## Installation

 `thetactl` requires Python 3.7 or later.
+It has been tested on Mac OSX and Linux.

 Currently you need to clone this repo to use `thetactl`: